-17.1 Start of the Admissions Cycle
+a.
+Start of the Admissions Cycle

-The admissions cycle at Newman University formally starts on the first day of October.
+The admissions cycle at Birmingham Newman University formally starts on the first day of October.

-17.2 Closing Dates
+b.
+Closing Dates

-UCAS sets a deadline date of January 15 for undergraduate courses although the University welcome applications made after that date.
+UCAS sets a deadline date of January 31 2024 for undergraduate courses although the University welcome applications made after that date.
 Applications are considered equally against the stated selection criteria and in the context of the number of available places.